ilopezmoreno/Female-Labor-Participation/README.md

 Save all the do-files in the same folder on your computer.

-Save the databases in the same folder that you saved the do files on your computer.
+Save the databases in the same folder that where saved the do files on your computer.

 Change the directory "$root" in the master do file.